bitqr/chessApp/README.md

 # Next Objectives:

 - Refinement of the Computation of legal moves based on chess rules
-    - Add the notion of Check
+    - Add the notion of Check --> display
-    - Add controlled squares for each color
-    - Add the move: Castle

 - Start playing a game
-   - Notion of a Game
-   - Notion of a Player
+   - Notion of a Game, Player, and Turns
-   - Turns

 - Introduce game ending notions
    - Checkmate (no legal move left, and the player's in check)